joelouthan/Theologicus/src/romans/romans08-29e.md

 That we won’t simply die in sin, or stay the same but we will look like Him:

->Psalm 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.
+>Psalm 17:15 But I will see your face in righteousness; when I awake, I will be satisfied with your presence.

 That once belong to Him, no one can take us away from him:

->John 10:28-30 (CSB) I give them eternal life, and they will never perish.
+>John 10:28-30 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all.
 No one is able to snatch them out of the Father’s hand.
 I and the Father are one.”

 ## The Gospel